Palindrome in Python

 Output

-OUTPUT: Input value is not palindrome
+INPUT: sassas OUTPUT: Input value is palindrome INPUT: idsudus OUTPUT: Input value is not palindrome |

 Now we have seen how to write Python programs to check if a number or a string is Palindrome or not.
 Going further let us see how a loop can be employed to perform the same checking.